Andrehatlo/andrehatlo.github.io/_posts/2019-01-08-hugo-static-site-generator.md

 > the site and you will see the changes right away.

 ## Now your site is up and running you can find more to do by reading the Hugo docs [here](https://gohugo.io/documentation/)

+> Note that i stayed with Jekyll even though Hugo was an awesome choice for a personal blog with the same features > but fast.
+This is mostly because i found that Jekyll was more intuitive when coming to posting and doing simple > customization.
+What ever you pick if you choose to start a blog/portfolio you cant go wrong either way!